networktocode/netutils/docs/dev/dev_config.md

 The section banners have been simplified to extract the section header itself.
 This means that `echo "System Configuration"` will be converted to just "System Configuration".

+### Citrix NetScaler Parser

+As the NetScaler configuration uses each line to make a specific configuration change there is no support for parent/child relationships in the parser.

 ### Duplicate Line Detection

 In some circumstances replacing lines, such as secrets without uniqueness in the replacement, will result in duplicated lines that are invalid configuration, such as::